18 Assisted Living Communities near Ann Arbor

 Yelp, Facebook and Google offer reviews of many of Ann Arbor's most popular living facilities.
 These reviews are written by residents and families who have used these licensed facilities.
 Your questions and concerns may often be addressed in these reviews by those with direct experience regarding the staff, surroundings, food and medication management policies of the community in question.

-Top 10 Questions to Ask While Touring Assisted Living in Ann Arbor
+What Questions Should I Ask When Touring Assisted Living Facilities in Ann Arbor?

 - What is the ratio of staff to residents?